-- 1. During the employment process (refer to G); - 2.
-If the employee has caused or contributed to an on the job injury (Refer to FSG 4-02); - 3.
-When there is reasonable suspicion that an employee is illegally using drugs, abusing or using prescription drugs in an unauthorized manner, or otherwise violating the drug and alcohol policy; or - 4.
-Random selection of employees in the specified groups on a periodic basis (Refer to H). - 5.
-If the employee in the course of employment enters an Employee Assistance Program or a rehabilitation program as the result of a positive test (refer to P).
+- 1. During the employment process (refer to section G below); - 2.
+If an employee has caused or contributed to an on-the-job injury (Refer to SE 4-02); - 3.
+When there is reasonable suspicion that an employee is illegally using drugs, abusing or using prescription drugs in an unauthorized manner, or otherwise violating the drug and alcohol policy; - 4.
+Randomly select employees in the specified groups periodically (refer to section H below).

+5. If an employee in the course of employment enters an Employee Assistance Program or a rehabilitation Drug-Free Workplace: SE 2-02 Revised: 9/18/2024 program as the result of a positive drug and/or alcohol test (refer to section P below).